London City Airport – for all the little plane fans

-When my daughter started using her index finger to point out things, the first things she would point were the planes in the sky.
+When my daughter started using her index finger to point out things, the first things she would point to were the planes in the sky.
 And when the grandparents came to visit, she asked them to draw planes for her with every occasion she got (indeed my father draws pretty nice airplanes).
 And since she started drawing, she draws… planes, of course!

 So yesterday, while having lunch, an idea came to their minds: why don’t we go to see the airplanes landing and taking off?
 Let’s go to London City Airport!